TwoRingSoft/tworingsoft.com/blog/_posts/2018-12-10-fun-with-unicode-in-swift.md

 # Look on the Bright Side! 🌞

 I don't think we're at a point where we use enough Unicode in code to worry about any significant meaning to be lost in translation or redesigns.
-Nor do I think most of these tricks would get by a code review or go unnoticed using something as simple as syntax coloring.
+Tricks like identifiers containing alternate semicolons, parens or curlies would probably stand out using something as simple as syntax coloring.
+The sneakier lookalikes can be caught using automation like [SwiftLint](https://github.com/realm/SwiftLint) or [Danger](https://danger.systems).
 The most I've been harmed thus far is a 5 minute head-scratcher...
 I'm not too worried about the future 😎

 Toy with some head-scratchers of your own with the [Xcode Playground containing these Swift Unicode examples](https://github.com/armcknight/swift-unicode-playground), and if you figure out something interesting, submit a PR!